Applications are now closed for the SIL Cohort 2021-22. We anticipate opening applications for our next cohort in August 2022.

 Calling all social innovators of Baltimore!

 The Social Innovation Lab (SIL) at Johns Hopkins University accelerates emerging ventures and leaders that seek to change Baltimore and the world.
-By providing funding, mentorship, and workshops, SIL helps innovative nonprofits, mission-driven companies, and disruptive technologies grow into thriving, sustainable ventures that make a measurable impact.
+SIL provides funding, advising and mentorship, training, technical assistance, office space, and network access to help these innovative mission-driven companies and disruptive technologies develop into thriving, sustainable ventures that make a measurable impact.

 Who should apply

 - Deliberate in developing a potential solution rooted in personal

 experience or extensive research

 - Willing to exert extraordinary dedication to make the potential solution a reality